Get insider access

 7.8 Programming

 These keyboards are great for programming.
 They feel well-built and offer a nice, satisfying typing experience.
-You can connect them with up to three devices using Bluetooth, and they're fully compatible with both Windows and macOS, and only a few function hotkeys don't work on Linux.
+You can connect them with up to three devices using Bluetooth.
+They're fully compatible with both Windows and macOS, and only a few function hotkeys don't work on Linux.
 The companion software is available on all major PC operating systems, so you can program macros and customize the key mapping regardless of your setup.
 They also have full RGB backlighting, though the key legends aren't shine-through.
 Unfortunately, they lack a wrist rest, which would improve the overall comfort of any of the high-profile models in this lineup.

 Pros